 - iv.
 Interim Action(s) may include any actions deemed appropriate to mitigate the threat to health, safety, or welfare of the University community or individuals involved in an incident, ranging from interim suspension to restrictions on participation in university-sponsored programs or activities or presence on campus. - b.
 Termination or reassignment of housing.
 Removal or reassignment of an individual in University housing after a specific date and for a specified period of time.
 If removed, the student may be restricted from entering all University residence halls.
 This status constitutes a disciplinary record that will remain on file with the Student Conduct Authority in a manner consistent with University records retention policies. - c.
 No contact directive/extension of existing no contact directive.
 A no contact directive is an official University directive that serves as notice to an individual that they must not have physical contact with or proximity to, or direct verbal, electronic, written, and/or indirect communication intentionally made through another individual for a specified period of time.
 This may be a new directive, extension of an existing directive, or include altered or additional parameters or instructions to an existing directive.
 No contact directives may only be removed prior to the specified period of time at the discretion of the Student Conduct Authority and at the written request of all involved individuals. - d.
 University Directive.
 As an administrative measure, the University, at its discretion, may adopt the terms and conditions of a court order or other similar directive, with reasonable modification to apply to the University setting.
 The University Directive may be issued independently, preceding, or concurrent with the University conduct process.
-For the duration of the dDirective, an involved individual party may submit documentation of any modifications issued by the originating source.
-The University may reserves the right to adjust the University Directive as new information becomes available. - i.
-An The individual student in a University Directive is afforded an opportunity to may request reconsideration of the University Directive.
-The Dean of Students, or designee, will schedule a review meeting with the requesting individualstudent within three business days of receiving the written request.
-The requesting individual student may provide information including reports, witness statements, communications, or other documentation in the meeting.
+For the duration of the directive, an involved individual may submit documentation of any modifications issued by the originating source.
+The University may adjust the University Directive as new information becomes available. - i.
+An individual may request reconsideration of the University Directive.
+The Dean of Students, or designee, will review the reconsideration requestion and any other materials provided by the respondent within three business days of receiving the written request..
+The requesting individual may provide information including reports, witness statements, communications, or other documentation in the meeting.
 When applicable, a complainant may provide information to the Department of Student Conduct and Community Standards for purposes of this review.
+The Dean of Students, or designee, may schedule a meeting to review submitted materials and to hear directly from the student why they believe the University Directive is not necessary or appropriate.
 The University Directive may be affirmed, modified, or lifted as a result of a requested review.
-The Dean of Students, or designee, will communicate the final decision in writing within one business day of the review meeting.
+The Dean of Students, or designee, will communicate the final decision in writing within one business day of the review of submitted material or scheduled review meeting.

 ii.
-University Directives issued as a result of a signed Restorative Resolution

-Agreement signed by all necessary parties are considered final and are not subject to any further review or appeal.
+University Directives issued as a result of a signed Restorative Resolution Agreement signed by all necessary parties are considered final and are not subject to any further review or appeal.